DigitalPublishingToolkit/TOD15-Online-Courtship/md/01_Intro-Final-summariese-16Sep_clean.md

 [^13]: Juvonen, Jaana, and Elisheva F. Gross.
 ‘Extending the school
-    grounds?—Bullying experiences in cyberspace.’ *Journal of School health* 78.9 (2008): 496-505.
+    grounds?—Bullying experiences in cyberspace.’ *Journal of School Health* 78.9 (2008): 496-505.

 [^14]: Irizarry, Robert.
 ‘Self-efficacy and motivation effects on online
     psychology student retention.’ *Usdla Journal* 16.12 (2002): 55-64.

-[^15]: Lovink, Geert, and Sabine Niederer.
-Video vortex reader:
+[^15]: Lovink, Geert, and Sabine Niederer. *Video vortex reader:
-    Responses to YouTube.
+    Responses to YouTube*.
 Amsterdam: Institute of Network Cultures, 2008.

 [^16]: Treske, Andreas.
-The inner life of video sphere.
-Institute of
+The inner life of video sphere. *Institute of
-    Network Cultures.
+    Network Cultures*.
 2013.

 [^17]: Lovink, Geert, and Miriam Rasch.
 Unlike us reader: social media
     monopolies and their alternatives.
-No. 8.
-Institute of Network Cultures, 2013.
+No. 8. *Institute of Network Cultures*, 2013.

 [^18]: Ellison, Nicole, Rebecca Heino, and Jennifer Gibbs.
 ‘Managing
     impressions online: Self‐presentation processes in the online dating